Wany-Studios/Wany-Website/README.md

 # Wany-Project

-the wany project is basically a platform for streaming and downloading games
+The wany project is basically a platform for streaming and playing games

 ### Conventional Commits